 Please refer to the chapter entitled "Role of the Ministry of Labour" for information on topics such as:

 Generally, wages, except vacation pay, become due on the employee's regular pay day.
 However, if the employment relationship ends, all of the wages owed to the employee (including any unpaid vacation pay as of the date the employment relationship ended) are due either within seven days of that date, or on what would have been the employee's next regular pay day, whichever is later.

 Nhan was employed as a technician for just over three years.
 His employment was terminated because of a shortage of work on February 1, 2014.
 His next regular pay day would have fallen on February 12, 2014.
 Nhan was given proper notice of his termination but was not paid his last week's wages.
 On August 30, 2014 he filed a claim for those wages.
 An employment standards officer will investigate Nhan's claim.
 However, the officer will not be able to issue an order to the employer to recover Nhan's wages because those wages became due more than six months before the date he filed his claim.

 Jenny was employed in a restaurant for just over one year and was never paid for public holidays.
-She quit her job and filed a claim with the ministry on January 5.
+She quit her job and filed a claim with the Ministry on January 5, 2014.
 In the six months before her complaint was filed, Jenny should have been paid public holiday pay for Labour Day, Thanksgiving Day, Christmas Day, December 26 (Boxing Day) and New Year’s Day.